Jim Fernandez: 1970s

 During the end of the 1970s, Fernandez started writing and illustrating his own novels.
 His first novel was The Fighting Priest in Hiwaga Komiks.
 His other novels were Farida, The Dormitory, The Grandmaster, Nunal sa Balikat ("Mole on the Shoulders"), and Starex.
 In 1973, Fernandez focused more on writing instead of drawing.
 Fernandez's novels Halik sa Hangin ("Kiss in the Wind") and Titang were illustrated by Hal Santiago; his The Astronaut and Mission: Jupiter were drawn by Mar.
 T. Santana; his Aztec was illustrated by Elmer Esquivias.

 After working for Atlas Publications, Fernandez started illustrating for Graphic Arts Service, Inc. (GASI) in March 1976, where his novels Anak ni Zuma (Aliwan Komiks), The Gorgon, Astrobal, The Cannibal, Jeric-the Boy from Mars, Polaris, Virga, Borbo, and Angkan ni Zuma ("Clan of Zuma") appeared in print.
 Fernandez also authored the novels Kambal sa Uma (Kislap Magazine), Anak ni Kro (Affiliated Publications), Karpetina (Affiliated Publications), and Mulawina (Affiliated Publications), Uso pa ba ang Birhen (Liwayway), Tiza (Liwayway), Touchdown (Liwayway), and Anak ni Touchdown ("Touchdown's Child") (Liwayway), and Nazka (Rex Publications).

-Film adaptation/TV Adaptation
+Adaptations

 A number of Fernandez's novels were adapted into film.
 Among them were his Nunal sa Balikat, Farida, The Dormitory, Life Everlasting, Kingpin, Brutus, Kambal sa Uma, and Anak ni Zuma.
 Fernandez received the amount of 100,000 pesos for Anak ni Zuma when it was adapted for the cinemas.